Backyard Landscaping Ideas: 6 Ways to Update Your Backyard

 - Landscaping Turf = this turf style will likely have the most color and pile height options.
 You can find a multitude of quality landscaping turf colors based on the look you want your backyard to have.

-Make sure that when you’re selecting your turf for your backyard landscaping project that you compare apples to apples.
+Make sure that when you’re selecting your turf for your backyard landscaping project, that you compare apples to apples.
 A lot of turf companies will claim to be “American Made” but actually source their materials from over-seas at a very low cost, thus sacrificing quality.
 When it comes to making the investment in quality turf its always important to read reviews about the company.
 It helps to also work with a turf installation company that makes and manufactures the turf themselves.

 6) Install an Artificial Ivy Accent Wall

-A new backyard landscaping idea picking up popularity is the installation of artificial ivy.
+A new landscaping trend picking up popularity is the installation of artificial ivy.
 Many home and business owners have been installing beautiful works of art in their yards.
 There are so many different options when it comes to the ivy you can source for your project.
 Typically the artificial ivy will come in panels that you can secure to a wall with screws, zip ties, or various adhesives.

 When it comes to selecting a quality artificial ivy product, QUALITY MATTERS!
 It is very important to consider the quality of your ivy.
 See if you can find some reviews about the ivy from other online buyers.
 Make sure that the ivy can stand up to the elements in your geographic location.
 Poor quality ivy can sometimes only last 1-3 years.
 While quality ivy installed properly can last upwards of 8-10 years.